-A shareholder distribution is a way to take funds out of your business without incurring additional taxes.
-There are some restrictions, so please continue reading below, but a shareholder distribution is achieved by simply transferring funds from your business checking account to your personal bank account.
+A shareholder distribution is a way to take funds out of your business without incurring payroll taxes.
+For a solely owned S Corporation, this is achieved by transferring funds from your business checking account to your personal bank account.
+However, it's essential to be mindful of certain restrictions and considerations, as outlined below.

 Shareholder Distributions vs. Wages

 Shareholder distributions are different than wages.
-While wages are processed via the payroll system (Gusto), shareholder distributions are simple transfers of money from your business checking account to your personal account.
-As a shareholder-employee of an LLC taxed as an s-corp, you are required to pay yourself a reasonable wage, which is something you should prioritize before taking any shareholder distributions.
+While wages are processed via your payroll system (Gusto), shareholder distributions are simple transfers of money from your business checking account to your personal account.
+As the sole shareholder-employee of an S Corp, you are required to pay yourself a reasonable wage, which is something you should prioritize before taking any shareholder distributions.

 When to Take a Shareholder Distribution